MV Royal Iris

 At least during the first decade of its life, the ship's diesel-electric propulsion made it more economical to run than the other vessels in the fleet.

 Since 2002, the vessel has been laid up in a berth on the River Thames, close to the Thames Barrier in Woolwich.
-As of 2022, the ship continues to sit derelict and half submerged at its moorings.
+As of 2022, the ship continues to sit derelict and half submerged at its moorings and by 2025, her interior had been gutted by fire.

 Career in service

 Royal Iris ran the trials on the Skelmorlie Mile on the River Clyde on 24 April 1951.
 Arriving in the River Mersey on 28 April 1951, it was initially owned and operated by Wallasey Corporation and carried the borough coat of arms on the front of the superstructure.
 Upon entering service on 5 May 1951, it was licensed to carry 2,296 passengers on normal ferry duties, or 1,000 for cruising.

 Originally painted in a green and cream livery, the ship was distinctive in having a forward dummy funnel near the bridge and two exhaust stacks amidships, on both sides.
 Onboard amenities included a dancefloor and stage, tea room, buffet, cocktail bar, even a fish and chip saloon.
 The latter likely affording Royal Iris the nickname "the fish and chip boat".